 By Steve Levine

-Attorneys are investigating Blizzard Entertainment — a subsidiary of Activision Blizzard, which is now owned by Microsoft — for intentionally designing Overwatch to be addictive, particularly to children and young adults.
-The investigation alleges that Blizzard used manipulative game design features specifically engineered to keep players hooked, encourage excessive spending, and make it extremely difficult for young people to stop playing.
+Attorneys looked into Blizzard Entertainment — a subsidiary of Activision Blizzard, which is now owned by Microsoft — over claims that Overwatch was designed to be addictive, particularly to children and young adults.
+The claims alleged that Blizzard used manipulative game design features intended to keep players engaged, encourage spending, and make it difficult for young people to stop playing.

 Overwatch is one of the most popular competitive multiplayer games in the world, with tens of millions of players.
 Overwatch 2, its free-to-play successor, expanded the game's reach even further by removing the upfront purchase price and introducing an aggressive battle pass and microtransaction system.
 Both versions are under investigation.

-The investigation alleges that Overwatch uses multiple design features known to trigger compulsive behavior, especially in children and teens whose brains are still developing.
-These features include:
+The claims described multiple design features known to trigger compulsive behavior, especially in children and teens whose brains are still developing.
+These features included:

 Competitive ranking systems (SR/MMR) that create an endless cycle of "just one more game" as players chase rank gains or try to recover from losses.
 The game's match-to-match variability — winning streaks followed by losing streaks — produces the same intermittent reinforcement pattern that makes slot machines addictive.